senecajs/senecajs.org/src/pages/get-started/index.md

 })
 ```

-The example code in the [sum.js][] file shows you how to define and call an action pattern inside
+The sample code in the [sum.js][] file shows you how to define and call an action pattern inside
 the same Node.js process.
 You'll soon see how to split this code over multiple processes.

 ## How patterns work